sergueik/springboot_study/basic-findmatch/README.md

 - Open source parsers vary in completeness; choose based on your copybook features (e.g., OCCURS, REDEFINES).
 - Commercial tools are generally used in **mainframe modernization projects**.

+### Note

+COBOL copybooks and derivative artifacts (including Excel spreadsheets) are treated like controlled source: their structure defines business logic.
+Distribution is restricted because even a single file can expose sensitive operational rules, so ‘need-to-know’ proof, approval workflows, artifact signing, and ACLs are universally enforced.
+Everyone in finance/legacy IT knows this is non-negotiable.

 ### See Also